Iykegolden24/marketing-refactor/README.md

     font-size: 20px;
 }

 ## Usage
 index.html, style.css, images.
 assets\images\search-engine-optimization.jpg

 #CREDITS (UC berkeley bootcamp)

 ## Learning Points
 learning to code is really an amazing but challenging experience.
-I have learnt alot developing my skills and tyesting various codes, developing studying guides on html, css, fonts,images,flex codes, colours, padding, background, deployments,cloning, and other important factors that i have learnt in showing how far i have come in web development.
+I have learnt alot developing my skills and testing various codes, studying various guides on html, css, fonts,images,flex codes, colours, padding, background, deployments,cloning, and other important factors that i have learnt in showing how far i have come in web development.

 ## License